cesclc/A1010_dist/labs/lab-03-cursor features.md

 ### Part 3: Advanced Debugging Assistance

-1. Add this intentionally buggy code to `utils.py`:
+1. Add this intentionally buggy code to `utils.py` , and take a copy of it for later comparison:
 ```python
 def calculate_statistics(numbers):
     stats = {